knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 > Historically, the term "directory" was created first, and then the term "folder" was introduced with the advent of the GUI.

 In the realm of computers, a file resembles the items you'd find inside your school locker.
 It is a named collection of data stored on a computer's storage system.
-Just like your school book, notebook, or piece of paper, a computer file can hold various types of information, such as text, images, videos, audio, program instructions, or configuration data.
+Just like your school book, notebook, or piece of paper, a computer file can hold various types of information, such as text, images, videos, audio or program instructions.

 ![The File System](./figures/file-system-2.jpg)
 *The file system can be viewed as an inverted tree, with the root at the top and leaves at the bottom.*